lvignoli/typst-pandoc/README.md

 # Typst custom reader and writer for Pandoc

-[_Typst_](https://typst.app) is a modern markup-based typesetting system with powerful typesetting and scripting capabilities.
+[Typst](https://typst.app) is a modern markup-based typesetting system with powerful typesetting and scripting capabilities.
+_It's really great._

 [Pandoc](https://pandoc.org) is a universal document converter that handles **lots** of formats.